Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Introduction

-Researchers have explored a number of approaches for incorporating prosody in parsing.
-A challenge of using prosodic features is that multiple acoustic cues interact to signal prosodic structure, including pauses, duration lengthening, fundamental frequency modulation, and even spectral shape.
-These cues also vary with the phonetic segment, emphasis, emotion and speaker, so feature extraction has typically involved experimenting with multiple different time windows and normalization techniques.
-Researchers have dealt with this by explicitly predicting prosodic structure.
-The work proposed here takes advantage of advances in neural networks to automatically learn a good feature representation for parsing without the need for explicitly representing prosodic constituents.
-To narrow the scope of this work and facilitate error analysis, our experiments use hand transcripts and known sentence segmentation.
+A challenge of incorporating prosody in parsing is that multiple acoustic cues interact to signal prosodic structure, including pauses, lengthening, fundamental frequency modulation, and spectral shape.
+These cues also vary with the phonetic segment, emphasis, emotion and speaker, so feature extraction typically involves multiple\klrm{different} time windows and normalization techniques.
+The most successful constituent parsers have mapped these features to prosodic boundary posteriors by using labeled training data \cite{Kahn2005,Hale2006,Dreyer2007}.
+The approach proposed here takes advantage of advances in neural networks to automatically learn a good feature representation \klrm{for parsing} without the need to explicitly represent prosodic constituents.
+To narrow the scope of this work and facilitate error analysis, our experiments use known transcripts and sentence segmentation.

-Our work offers the following contributions: We present a neural encoder-decoder model for parsing conversational speech that provides a framework for directly integrating acoustic-prosodic features with text; we demonstrate that significant improvements in parsing performance are obtained without requiring hand-annotated prosodic structure; and we provide analyses that show that combining multiple types of prosodic cues lead to gains for specific types of ambiguities.
+Our work offers the following contributions.
+We introduce a framework for directly integrating acoustic-prosodic features with text in a neural encoder-decoder parser that does not require hand-annotated prosodic structure.
+We demonstrate improvements in constituent parsing of conversational speech over a high-quality text-only parser and provide analyses showing where prosodic features help and that assessment of their utility is affected by human transcription errors.